-Network marketing or MLM companies have been categorized in the “Other” distribution channel section by Brightfield Group.
+Affiliate marketing or MLM companies have been categorized in the “Others” distribution channel section by Brightfield Group.

 As regulatory restraints are loosened with the passing of the 2018 Farm Bill and as more distribution players enter the market there will be an expansion of hemp-derived CBD products.
-Here is a look at the product splits of current CBD products available.
+Here is a look at the product splits of current CBD products.

-As with most products and services, celebrity endorsement will play a factor in the perception of CBD moving forward.
-Over the course of the last few years, endorsements from celebrities and athletes to doctors, researchers, and academics have shed positive light on the value hemp can have on the lives of virtually everyone.
+Like many high-profile products and services, celebrity and public figure endorsements will play a factor in the perception of hemp oil and CBD moving forward.
+Over the last few years, endorsements from celebrities and athletes to doctors, researchers, and academics have shed positive light on the value hemp can have on the lives of virtually everyone.
 Mandy Moore is known to use CBD-infused lotions.
 Morgan Freeman has been a voice for the cannabis and CBD industry for many years now.
 Tommy Chong, Michael J. Fox, and Melissa Etheridge each have expressed their enthusiasm for the impact CBD has made in their lives.